alineestkyr/Artifact-Travalogues-/README.md

 # How to make edits

 ## Forking and Pull Requests:
-### * Fork the Repository to work on your own local copy.
+### -Fork the Repository to work on your own local copy.
-### * Create a pull request to push your changes to the original repository for Artifact-Travelogues
+### -Create a pull request to push your changes to the original repository for Artifact-Travelogues

 [image will be inserted]